Respect leads tough tackling Alex Singleton to Denver

 “I was lucky enough to have spent part of the 2015 season in Seattle,’’ Singleton said.
 “They had just come off back to back Super Bowl appearances, winning one.
 Seeing how Russell conducted himself then, and obviously getting to play against him when I was in Philadelphia -- we played in (2019) multiple times those years.
 Talking to him, the leader he was for me as a younger pro in this league, to come full circle and now to become teammates again, to me on a personal level it’s what made it exciting about coming here.
 Knowing the leader he is on and off the field.
 And he’s a winner.
 The years we’ve all watched him.
 He’s a guy who leads teams to win.
 That’s what this league is all about is getting the Ws.’’

 The Broncos also reached a one-year, $895,000 agreement with safety/special teamer J.R.
-Reed and one-year deal worth about $1.3 million with backup quarterback Josh Johnson.
+Reed and one-year deal worth $1.22 million with backup quarterback Josh Johnson.

 Singleton, Reed and Johnson were all at Broncos headquarters for the first time Monday.